ClubINFO-INGI-UCLouvain/INGI-Dakar-2K21-Challenge/README.md

 that takes a representation of the game world (a `b2World` object) and the previous generation of cars (a list of `Car` objects) as arguments, and that returns the next generation of cars (also a list of `Car` objects).
-The car features that you can update for the next generation is given below.
+The car features that you can update for the next generation are given below.

 ### Car features

-A car is composed by the following (the numbers in bold cannot be changed):
+A car is composed of the following (the numbers in bold cannot be changed):
 - **TWO** wheels, one of which is a motor wheel
 - A chassis, composed by **FOUR** vertices, linked together to form a polygon shape.